 Using Coupons Isn’t Just for Students

-When I was an exchange graduate student at SUNY Albany, I was introduced to couponing by my roommates.
+During my time as an exchange graduate student at SUNY Albany, I was introduced to couponing by my roommates.
 In Germany, no coupons existed in the 1980s.
 See it this way: No one gives away money for free.
-The full price tag on the merchandise is calculated with a certain percentage of people using the coupon in mind.
-This means you would pay for others using the coupons when you buy it without coupon.
-Check my gift guide regularly for promo codes on fashion, accessories and beauty products.
-There are also various apps dedicated to coupons for saving on groceries.
+The financial departments calculate the full price tag of the merchandise, taking into account a certain percentage of people who will use the coupon.
+This means you would pay for others using the coupons when you buy it without a coupon.
+Check my discount codes.

 Take Advantage of Being a Senior

-Various stores have a so-called senior day on which shopper over a certain age get 5-10% off (varies among stores).
-In Fairbanks, for instance, Value Village have their Senior Day on Tuesdays.
-Some restaurants also have senior dishes that are smaller and cheaper than the normal dish.
+Various stores offer a so-called senior day, where shoppers over a certain age receive 5-10% off (varies among stores).
+In Fairbanks, for instance, Value Village has its Senior Day on Tuesdays.
+Some restaurants also offer senior dishes, which are smaller and cheaper than the standard menu items.
 Who needs all those calories to begin with?
 And the doggy pack too often ends up in the trash can anyhow!

 Learn to Love Yourself

 Many women were raised to blame themselves for everything.
 Don’t go that route.
-You didn’t design the virus and being furloughed or laid off has nothing to do with you.
-It’s all about limiting the loses of the employer to save their company to survive pandemic.
+You didn’t design the virus, and being furloughed or laid off has nothing to do with you.
+It’s all about limiting the employer’s losses to help the company survive the pandemic.
 Customers spend less due to less income, which is again the pandemic’s and nobody else’s fault.
-Try to accept a Love Yourself Challenge to up your spirits.

-Being furloughed, laid off or having to enter retirement early causes grieve.
+Being furloughed, laid off, or having to enter retirement early can cause emotional distress.
 Your job was very closely related to your daily life.
 It not only brought income.
-And your salary wasn’t only a compensation for your work.
+And your salary wasn’t only compensation for your work.
 Your job was also social contacts.
-The office was your runway fashion wise.
+The office was your runway fashion-wise.
 You spent at least eight hours a day, five days a week, 49 weeks a year for most of your adult life at work.
-Now you not only have to take social distance, but also lose the social support of your work network.
+Now you not only have to take social distancing, but also lose the social support of your work network.
 It’s just natural that you grieve this loss.
-Thus, if you struggle with managing this grievance seek help from professional coach to activate your inner power.
+Thus, if you struggle with managing this grievance, seek help from a professional coach to activate your inner power.

-Like September 11 changed the World forever, COVID-19 may be the end of the world as we know it.
-However, there are many resources out there that can help you to plan and assess your finances, provide tips and help to change your life to your better.
-Take your life in your hand by using these resources.
+Like September 11 changed the World forever, COVID-19 was the end of the world as we knew it.
+However, there are many resources out there that can help you to plan and assess your finances, provide tips, and help to change your life for the better.
+Take your life in your hands by using these resources.
 Adopt Mademoiselle’s motto:

 Photos of me: G. Kramm